 If neither of those approaches results in locating the information you are looking for, perhaps I need to add either an index entry or a new section of the manual.

 I am (generally) willing to do this.
-Please leave a comment describing what it is you were looking for on the iToolBox web page, and I will see what I can do to address your needs.
+Please let me know what it is you were looking for via the email links on this page, and I will see what I can do to address your needs.

 |Magic Wand fills without regard for Alpha Transparency